Best Private Schools in NYC – 2025

 - 22 E 91st St, New York, NY 10128

-College Admissions Highlights: Between 2020-2022, students entered the following schools: Amherst, Barnard, Bates, Brown, Carnegie Mellon, Claremont McKenna, Colby, Columbia, Cornell, Dartmouth, Duke, Hamilton, MIT, Middlebury, Princeton, Rice, Stanford, Tufts, UC Berkeley, UCLA, UChicago, the University of Michigan, Penn, UVA, Wesleyan, Williams, and Yale.
+College Admissions Highlights: Over the last three years, Spence students were accepted to the following schools: Amherst, BC, Brown, Bucknell, Carnegie Mellon, Case Western, Colby, Columbia, Cornell, Dartmouth, Duke, Georgetown, Hamilton, Harvard, Johns Hopkins, MIT, Middlebury, NYU, Northeastern, Princeton, Rice, Stanford, Tufts, UC Berkeley, UCLA, UChicago, UConn, Michigan, Penn, USC, UT Austin, UVA, Vanderbilt, Vassar, Wake Forest, Washington U, Wesleyan, Williams, and Yale.

 Academic Highlights: The Spence School is an all-girls institution.
 The median class size is 13 in the Upper School.
-Many science electives are available including Forensic Science, Bioethics, and Environmental Ethics.
-81% of teachers have advanced degrees.
-The upper school is made up of 55% students of color.
+59% identify as students of color.
+80% of teachers have advanced degrees.
+59 advanced level courses including Forensic Science, Bioethics, and Environmental Ethics.
+92 clubs and organizations in the middle and upper school.
+Upper school offers fellowships in the Arts, Environmental leadership, History, and Science.

 We hope you found our blog on private schools in NYC to be helpful.
 All high school students and families may wish to explore further information regarding the college search and admissions process at our Dataverse, Blog, and List-Building Tool.